mhdaz81/az_task/README.md

 The code is in
 AZ_Final.ipynb
-and there is an HTML verion of it in
+html
 AZ_Final.html
+pdf version
+AZ_Final.pdf
+py verion (the explaination is comments in the code) AZ_Final.py

 AZ_Final.ipynb is a notebook script.